mme/langforge/README.md

 ## Getting Started

 1. **Create a new LangChain app:** Use the create command to generate a new LangChain app.
-LangForge will set up a virtual environment, install the required packages, and configure the API keys, settingup a ready-to-use foundation for building your app.
+LangForge will set up a virtual environment, install the required packages, and configure the API keys, setting up a ready-to-use foundation for building your app.

 ```bash
 langforge create myapp